1source-ac/one/README.md

 ## Key Features

 :electric_plug: **Connects to an abundance of systems\*** _BMW, Telegram, MS Teams, Building Automation, Charging Points, ..._\
-:brain: **Complex automation and cross-interaction facilities** _Chose from applications to launch on your infrastructure or build one yourself_\
+:brain: **Complex automation and cross-interaction facilities** _Chosoe from applications to launch on your infrastructure or build one yourself_\
 :necktie: **Uniform data structure** _All connected systems are laid out and can be addressed in the same way_\
 :floppy_disk: **Fully transparent event history** _Full and secure record of any transaction_\
 :star_struck: **Intuitive interface** _Built on-top of modern frontend technologies_\